Section 1: About the Hip Thruster

 The Hip Thruster is available in the rest of the world from the Hip Thruster Europe team.
 Please click here to check out their current shipping destinations.

 You will be sent an email with tracking details when your Hip Thruster product is shipped to you.

 Due to the manufacturing process we are unable to guarantee a shorter delivery window at present.
-However, we do ship units out as soon as they are ready.
+However, we do ship products out as soon as they are ready.

 Unfortunately we do need the correct shipping address to register at the time of order for our own insurance purposes.
 We are not able to amend this at a later point in time, even if you log in and make changes to your delivery address.
 If you do use the wrong address please notify us within 24 hours of placing the order.
 We should then be able to cancel the order and refund you so that you can place a new order with us showing the correct shipping address.

 On placing your order you will receive an email from us to confirm that we have received your order.
 As soon as we receive your order we start the process of manufacturing your order.
-Once your Hip Thruster has shipped you will receive another email from us with your shipment tracking details on it.
+Once your Hip Thruster product has shipped you will receive another email from us with your shipment tracking details on it.
 This will allow you to track the shipping of your order.
-Please do not contact us for an update in the meantime as we will not be able to provide any information other than the maximum 2 week window.
+Please do not contact us for an update in the meantime as we will not be able to provide any additional information.

 The assembly instructions can be viewed here.

 Section 4: Cancellations and damaged products

-We sincerely hope that you are completely happy with your Hip Thruster, but please make a note of our cancellation policy.
+We sincerely hope that you are completely happy with your Hip Thruster product, but please make a note of our cancellation policy.